Oyematth01/alx-higher_level_programming/README.md

-This Repository contains solutions to Higher Level programming tasks
+This direectory contains solutions to python exceptions tasks